iotaledger/bee-rfcs/text/0035-logging.md

 # Summary

-This RFC introduces a logging library and some recommendations on how to log in the Bee project.
+This RFC introduces a logging library - `log` - and some recommendations on how to log in the Bee project.

 # Motivation

-Logging is done across almost all binary and library crates in the Bee project so consistency is needed to provide a better user experience.
+Logging is done across almost all binary and library crates in the Bee project, so consistency is needed to provide a better user experience.

 # Detailed design

-Logging in Bee should be done through the [log](https://crates.io/crates/log) crate (`A Rust library providing a lightweight logging facade`) which is the Rust standard logging library.
+Logging in Bee should be done through the [log](https://crates.io/crates/log) crate (`A Rust library providing a lightweight logging facade`) which is the de-facto standard library for logging in the Rust ecosystem.

-The `log` crate itself is just a frontend and support the implementation of many different backends.
+The `log` crate itself is just a frontend and supports the implementation of many different backends.

 > It provides a single logging API that abstracts over the actual logging implementation.
 Libraries can use the logging API provided by this crate, and the consumer of those libraries can choose the logging implementation that is most